 - You normally need an Honours degree in product design or other relevant subject.

-- The universities of Dundee, Edinburgh, Edinburgh Napier and Strathclyde, and Glasgow School of Art, offer product design degrees.
+- The universities of Dundee, Edinburgh, Edinburgh Napier, Glasgow and Strathclyde, and Glasgow School of Art, offer product design degrees.

 - Other relevant subjects include 3D design, industrial design and spatial design.